roboquant avatar

 The Evaluation and Optimization of Trading Strategies - Robert Pardo

 If you are new to algo-trading and need insights on how to develop a trading strategy and test and optimize it, this is the book for you.
-It covers most topics important to algo-traders and the content is easy to grasp and explained in plain English with many examples.
+It covers most topics important to algo-traders, and the content is easy to grasp and explained in plain English with many examples.
+The author is also the creator of the walk-forward analysis.

 Even if you don’t have a background in software development or math, you can easily follow along.
 And although the book is more than 15 years old, most of it is still applicable today.
 Of course, the downside of not using code or math to explain the concepts, is that it is a bit less concise.
 But that is to be expected.

-If there is one small complaint, there are a lot of white spaces, tables and charts that not add much.
-So this 360+ pages book could have easily been condensed to 200 pages.
+If there is one small complaint, there are a lot of white spaces, and the tables and charts don’t add that much.
+So this 360+ page book could have easily been condensed to 200 pages.

 quantatativetrading